arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 ### Opta™ Core and Libraries

-The **`Arduino Mbed OS Opta Boards`** core contains the libraries and examples to work with the Opta™'s peripherals and onboard components, such as its input ports, output ports, Wi-Fi® and Bluetooth® module (WiFi variant only).
-To install the core for the Opta™, navigate to **Tools > Board > Boards Manager** or click the **Boards Manager** icon in the left tab of the IDE.
+The **`Arduino Mbed OS Opta Boards`** core contains the libraries and examples to work with Opta™'s peripherals and onboard components, such as its input ports, output ports, Wi-Fi® and Bluetooth® module (WiFi variant only).
+To install the core for Opta™, navigate to **Tools > Board > Boards Manager** or click the **Boards Manager** icon in the left tab of the IDE.
 In the Boards Manager tab, search for `opta` and install the latest `Arduino Mbed OS Opta Boards` core version.

 ![Installing the Arduino Mbed OS Opta Boards core in the Arduino IDE](assets/user-manual-3.png)